 Pulmonary Fibrosis (PF) is a chronic progressive form of lung disease in which there is permanent scarring of the lung tissue.
 Idiopathic pulmonary fibrosis (IPF) refers to cases when there is no known cause of the condition.
 It is most likely caused by an interaction of both genetic and environmental factors.

-Idiopathic Pulmonary Fibrosis (IPF) is a rare disease affecting approximately 5 million people worldwide.
-The average age at presentation is 66 years old.
-It is also the most common disease indication for lung transplantation, and without a transplant the disease has a poor prognosis.
-In a world where we have a rapidly expanding (and aging) population, along with an organ donation shortage, we need to find ways to better understand diseases such as IPF, and their outcomes.
+IPF is a rare disease affecting approximately 5 million people worldwide.
+It is the most common disease indication for lung transplantation, and without a transplant the disease has a poor prognosis.